Projects Using US Grout to Seal Cracks

 1,500,000 pounds of US Grout Ultrafine SD was used in Intake #2, successfully controlling the water and allowing an on-time completion.
 The contractor was very pleased with the performance of the grout.

 US Grout Ultrafine SD was injected into salt at a Cargill commercial salt mine, located in a salt dome at Avery Island, Louisiana.
-The grout was used to seal microfractures in the mine walls and stop water inflow.
+The grout is used to seal microfractures in the mine walls and stop water inflow.
 This commercial enterprise is very pleased with the grout performance.

 As the world-wide distributor for US Grout products, Avanti International (www.avantigrout.com • 800-877-2570) provides the customer service, objective professional advice, material estimates, and the caliber of world-class technical support that comes only from 35 years of geotechnical experience.